SophiaBarber/Submarine-tracking/README.md

 location of highest acoustic pressure in the clean data at each time step to determine the location of the submarine.

-Note: Code and data are provided in a zip file due to the large file sizes.
+Note: Data is not provided due to large size, and code is in a zip file.
 Data and project setup provided by Dr. Natalie Frank at the University of Washington as a part of the AMATH 482 Course.